Bombings, bombardments kill across Syria

 The European Union's foreign policy chief, Catherine Ashton, added her voice to international calls for Moscow, Syria's strongest ally and main arms supplier, to support a United Nations resolution demanding Assad halt the crackdown.

-Saudi Arabia's King Abdullah also offered criticism of the Russian and Chinese veto of the resolution - something unlikely to impress Moscow, which cites Western backing for him and other Gulf monarchs as proof of double standards when Washington and European governments condemn authoritarian leaders.

-Saudi Arabia circulated a draft resolution backing an Arab peace plan among members of the U.N.
-General Assembly on Friday which, like the failed council resolution, "fully supports" the last month's Arab League plan, diplomats said.

-Russia, which has sent tanks into its own rebel cities in recent memory and is keen to counter U.S. influence in the region, says no one should interfere in Syria's affairs.
+But Russia, which has sent tanks into its own rebel cities in recent memory and is keen to counter U.S. influence in the region, says no one should interfere in the country's affairs.

 Deputy Foreign Minister Sergei Ryabkov, accusing unspecified Western states of arming the rebels and giving them advice, said on Friday: "The U.N.
 Council is not a tool for intervention in internal affairs and is not the agency to decide which government is to be next in one country or another.